 Okay, we don't have too much time.
 Dave?

-QUESTIONER: In regards to the Sabbath question and why we don't hold the Sabbath as holy anymore in the fourth commandment, I’ve been talking to some Seventh-Day Adventists, and in Colossians 2, it refers to the Sabbath as a mere shadow of things to come.
+DAVE: In regards to the Sabbath question and why we don't hold the Sabbath as holy anymore in the fourth commandment, I’ve been talking to some Seventh Day Adventists, and in Colossians 2, it refers to the Sabbath as a mere shadow of things to come.

 JOHN: That's right.

-JOHN: Well, Dave, I think the thing you wanna do on that one is look at Hebrews 4 and 5, because in Hebrews 4 and 5, it says we've entered into Sabbath rest.
-Now, what you have is very interesting concept.
-In the Old Testament, the Sabbath was not only a day of rest, it was a picture of a great rest to come; and when Christ came, the picture was over, and we entered the rest.
-And in Romans 14, you remember that the Apostle Paul said, "Some people regard the day, and some do not.”
+JOHN: Well, Dave, I think the thing you want to do in that one is look at Hebrews 4 and 5, because in Hebrews 4 and 5, it says we've entered into Sabbath rest.
+Now, what you have is a very interesting concept.
+Now, what you have is a very interesting concept.
+In the Old Testament, the Sabbath was not only a day of rest, it was a picture of a great rest to come.
+And when Christ came, the picture was over, and we entered the rest.
+And in Romans 14, you remember that the apostle Paul says, “Some people regard the day, and some do not.”
 And if a guy does, don't offend him.
-You know, I mean if he’s still hung up on the Sabbath from his Jewish background, I mean don't offend him.
-So like, you know, if he’s still hung up on pork, don't force him to eat a...a...a ham sandwich at a Gentile picnic.
-I mean let him have his conscious, see.
-So what he's saying there is, the issue is not the Sabbath anymore.
-We've entered into that.
+If he’s still hung on the Sabbath from his Jewish background, don't offend him.
+Like if he’s still hung up on pork, don't force him to eat a ham sandwich at a Gentile picnic.
+I mean let him have his conscience.
+See?

-QUESTIONER: John, why is it, though, that the fourth commandment is the only commandment in the Decalogue that we don't keep now, and all the rest we do?
+DAVE: John, why is it though that the fourth commandment is the only commandment in the Decalogue that we don't keep now and all the rest we do?

-JOHN: Because it's the...because it's the only one not repeated in the New Testament.
-See, the fourth commandment is the only one not repeated in the New Testament, because we have entered into that rest.
+JOHN: Because it's the only one not repeated in the New Testament.
+See?
+The fourth commandment is the only one not repeated in the New Testament because we have entered into that rest.
 It is fulfilled.